 Read through our annual summaries for an at-a-glance look at the Annual Report.

-83% of long-term care homes were served by CLRI
+87% of long-term care homes were served by the Ontario CLRI

 We offered 22,000+ hours of training